Find out how much you can afford today

 • The mortgage lender will review all the information you have provided and carry out a credit check.
 The lender may ask you to provide additional information.

-• The lender will also instruct for a surveyor to carry out a mortgage valuation to ensure the property is worth what you’ve agreed to pay for it.
+• The lender will also instruct a surveyor to carry out a mortgage valuation to ensure the property is worth what you’ve agreed to pay for it.

 What happens next if your application is successful